 Lorraine has written a blog to coincide with the video detailing the catch-up for children with SEND.
 Read more ….

-Join Lorraine Petersen on our SEND webinars
+Lorraine Petersen and our SEND webinars

-Mental Health and Wellbeing Post Lockdown – The pandemic has brought with it many challenges for children and young people.
+Supporting children’s mental health & wellbeing during summer term – The pandemic has brought with it many challenges for children and young people.
 During this webinar Lorraine will consider the impact of the last twelve months on student’s mental health and wellbeing and she will describe some of the signs and symptoms of mental ill-health that you might see in school.
 To register on this webinar – click here

 We also share a wealth of free downloadable resources on our website, and social networks which we hope you will find really useful.